elestio-examples/laravel/README.md

 Try to make some change in your Laravel project that is in `app` folder, then push to the git repository

 After few seconds to few minutes your change will be deployed on your CI/CD target 🚀

+# Production

+To switch your environment to production, follow these steps within your CI/CD project on `elestio`:

+1. Navigate to the Tools tab and click on the `VS Code` button.

+2. In the opened Visual Studio Code environment, locate the `app > .env ` file within your Laravel project.

+3. Change `APP_ENV` value to `production`